This special remembrance will be on Saturday, September 10th, at the 5:00 pm Sunday Vigil Mass, in the sanctuary.

-This Saturday marked the 20th anniversary of the terrorist attacks of September 11, 2001.
+This year, Patriot’s Day marks the 21st anniversary of the terrorist attacks of September 11, 2001.
 We as a nation recalled the tragic deaths and injuries that occurred at the World Trade Center, the Pentagon, and on the fields of Somerset, Pennsylvania.
-We also remembered the men and women in uniform who gave their lives or who were injured that day in the line of duty.
-We remembered not only the tragic events on that day, but with the recent unfortunate events in Afghanistan, we were also reminded of the dangers that continue to confront us in an unstable world.
+We also honor the selflessness of the men and women in uniform who gave their lives or who were injured that day in the line of duty.
+We remembered not only the tragic events on that day, we were also reminded of the dangers that continue to confront us in an unstable world.

 As reported in the publication, the National Catholic Register, as previously noted, recalling the events of that day, Cardinal Timothy Dolan, Archbishop of New York, stated, “We reverently recall all those who were most directly affected by this tragedy – those who died, were injured or lost loved ones.
 In a special way, we recall the selfless first responders – firefighters, police, chaplains, emergency workers, and other brave persons – who risked, and many times lost, their lives in their courageous efforts to save others.”